OCR-D/ocrd-website/site/en/user_guide.md

 ```

-### Usage of models`
+### Usage of models

 Several processors rely on models which have to be downloaded beforehand.
 An overview on the existing model repositories and short
-descriptions on the most important models can be found [here](https://ocr-d.de/en/models).
+descriptions on the most important models can be found [in our models documentation](https://ocr-d.de/en/models).
 We strongly recommend to use the [OCR-D resource manager](https://ocr-d.de/en/models) to download the models, as this makes it
 easier to both download and use them.